steveyen/gen-json-versions/data/phases.md

 ### Data Version v4.0: Multiple Locations

 "We're opening a kiosk at the farmer's market!
-I need to create schedules for different locations ('Main Bakery', 'Market Kiosk') and assign staff to shifts at specific locations."
+I need to create schedules for different locs ('Main Bakery', 'Market Kiosk') and assign staff to shifts at specific locs."

-- We'll introduce a new top-level array `locations`.
-Each location will have `locationId` (e.g., "loc01") and a `locationName` (e.g., "Main Bakery").
+- We'll introduce a new top-level array `locs`.
+Each location will have `locId` (e.g., "loc01") and a `locationName` (e.g., "Main Bakery").

-- Add `locationId` to each `definedShift` object.
+- Add `locId` to each `definedShift` object.
 This means a shift definition is now tied to a location (e.g., "Morning Baker at Main Bakery" is different from "Morning Kiosk Seller at Market Kiosk").